luxlike/udacity_SDC_FindLaneLine/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images/solidWhiteCurve.jpg "Original image"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Describe the pipeline

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps.(Defined in process_image function)

+1. Step one
+Apply the gray scale transform : using grayscale()
+[image2]: ./test_images_output/gray_solidWhiteCurve.jpg "Gray scale image"

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...